-1. A stable careers programme Developments/Improvements required (if any) We have an embedded programme of career education and guidance which is clear and understood by students, parents, teachers and employers.
-This programme can be found on the school's website.
-A Careers calendar (the action plan) is produced on a termly basis.
-This includes events and activities which are planned for each year group.
-A summary of the Careers programme (the structure) is evaluated and produced annually and reviewed on a regular basis.
-Place the new careers calendar onto the school website for the upcoming year.
-2. Learning from career and labour market information Each student in the school, and their parents/carers, is entitled to good-quality, impartial information about future post-16 study options and labour market opportunities.
-To do this, they need the regular support of an appropriate qualified adviser to help make the correct decisions with the information given.
-Our Careers programme allows us to use a wide variety of education providers, employers and apprenticeship providers to deliver the correct information and guidance to the pupils and their parents/carers.
-The link to the weekly Labour Market bulletin is available in the careers section on the school website.
-Mrs Spark holds the appropriate qualifications.
-In addition to this, we are also planning on using professional advisors from Connexions, Youth Direction and the ASK (Apprenticeship Skills & Knowledge) project.
-We will also be introducing the STTPN (South Tyneside Training Provider Network) website to our pupils and publishing this on our school website.
-CIAG sessions are given during form time by form tutors and booklets are filled in by the pupils.
-This information includes the Labour Market.
-Place weekly labour market bulletins on the school website as well as information for the STTPN website.
-From September we will be working with ASK as a developmental school to improve our knowledge on apprenticeships.
-They will be working with both years 10 and 11.
-Introduce the STPPN website to the pupils.
-3. Addressing the needs of each pupil Pupils in school have individual career guidance needs which may occur at different stages throughout their school life.
-Opportunities for advice and support need to be given at the correct time and need to be tailored to the needs of each individual pupil.
-A school's careers programme should have equality and diversity embedded throughout.
-Hebburn works collaboratively with a range of external partners including employers, charities and both Higher and Further education providers (please refer to the Careers Progression Framework document for further information).
-Mrs Spark will be working with the National Apprenticeship Service and, as such, will have access to the range of opportunities offered.
-Each activity is closely monitored by the school and is evaluated by teachers, pupils, employers and BITC after they have taken place.
-During form period, pupils are given further information about CIAG by their form tutors.
-This whole process is overseen by Mrs Spark.
-Hebburn collects and maintains accurate data for each pupil on their future education, training or employment destinations.
+1. A stable careers programme

+- We have an embedded programme of career education and guidance which is clear and understood by students, parents, teachers and employers.
+This programme can be seen on the school's website - A Careers calendar (the action plan) is discussed in link meetings between the co-ordinator and named member of the SLT.
+This includes events and activities which are to take place with each year group. - A summary of the Careers programme (the structure) is evaluated and produced annually and reviewed on a regular basis.

+2. Learning from career and labour market information

+- Every student in the school, and their parents/carers, is entitled to good-quality impartial information about future post 16 study options and labour market opportunities.
+To do this they need the regular support of an appropriate qualified adviser to help make the correct decisions with the information given. - Our Careers programme allows us to use a wide variety of education providers, employers and apprenticeship providers to deliver the correct information and guidance to the pupils and their parents/carers. - The link to the weekly Labour Market bulletin is available in the careers section on the school website. - Mrs Spark holds the appropriate qualifications as well as this, we are also planning on using professional advisors from Connexions, Careerwave and the ASK (Apprenticeship Skills & Knowledge) project. - We will also be introducing the STTPN (South Tyneside Training Provider Network) website to our pupils and publishing this on our school website.
+Training providers and courses (after age 16) South Tyneside Council - CIAG sessions are given by form tutors during PSHE.
+This information includes the Labour Market. - There is a career focus in morning meetings each week. - Termly meetings with the NELEP NELEP is now part of NECA (North East Combined Authority).

+3. Addressing the needs of each pupil

+- Pupils in the school have their own career guidance needs and this may occur at different stages throughout their school life.
+As this is so, opportunities for advice and support need to given at the correct time and need to be tailored to the needs of each individual pupil.
+A school's careers programme should embed equality and diversity considerations throughout. - Hebburn consistently works with a range of external partners including employers, charities, Higher education and Further education providers, Connexions and Careerwave. - Mrs Spark will be working with the National apprenticeship Service and as such will have access to the range of opportunities offered.
+Each activity is closely monitored by the school and is evaluated by teachers, pupils, employers after they have taken place. - During PSHE, pupils are given further information about CIAG by their form tutors.
+This whole process is overseen by Mrs Spark. - Hebburn collects and maintains accurate data for each pupil on their future education, training or employment destinations.
 This destinations data is shared at the correct time each year with the Local Authority.
-From September we will be working with ASK as a developmental school to improve our knowledge on apprenticeships.
-They will be working with both years 10 and 11.
-We are also hoping to be involved with the ESH project with our year 10 pupils.